megaport/terraform-provider-megaport/docs/resources/vxc.md

 - `current_product_uid` (String) The current product UID of the B-End configuration.
 The Megaport API may change a Partner Port on the end configuration from the Requested Port UID to a different Port in the same location and diversity zone.
 - `inner_vlan` (Number) The inner VLAN of the B-End configuration.
 This field is also used to specify the customer-side VLAN for Azure ExpressRoute single peering configurations.
 If the B-End ordered_vlan is untagged and set as -1, this field cannot be set by the API, as the VLAN of the B-End is designated as untagged.
 Note: Setting inner_vlan to 0 for auto-assignment is not currently supported by the provider.
 This is a known limitation that will be resolved in a future release.
 - `ordered_vlan` (Number) The customer-ordered unique VLAN ID of the B-End configuration.
 Values can range from 2 to 4093.
 If this value is set to 0, or not included, the Megaport system allocates a valid VLAN ID to the B-End configuration.
 To set this VLAN to untagged, set the VLAN value to -1.
 Please note that if the B-End ordered_vlan is set to -1, the Megaport API will not allow for the B-End inner_vlan field to be set as the VLAN for this end configuration will be untagged.
-- `requested_product_uid` (String) The Product UID requested by the user for the B-End configuration.
-Note: For cloud provider connections, the actual Product UID may differ from the requested UID due to Megaport's automatic port assignment for partner ports.
-This is expected behavior and ensures proper connectivity.
+- `requested_product_uid` (String) The Product UID of the B-End product.
+For partner connections (AWS, Google, etc.), use the `megaport_partner` data source to look up the correct UID.
+For Google connections this field is especially important: Google exposes multiple partner ports across different locations and diversity zones, so omitting it allows the API to select any available port — which may be in an unexpected region.
+Set this to a specific Google partner port UID to control the on-ramp location and diversity zone.
+The value stored in state may differ from the requested UID when Megaport rotates a partner port within the same location and diversity zone.
 - `vnic_index` (Number) The network interface index of the B-End configuration.
 Required for MVE connections.

 Read-Only: